-In its September 2017 decision, the OEB concluded that the net deferred tax asset resulting from the transition from the payments in lieu of tax regime under the Electricity Act to the federal and provincial tax regimes in connection with the Company's initial public offering should not accrue entirely to the Company's shareholders, but rather a portion should be shared with Hydro One Networks Inc.'s ratepayers.
-The OEB proposed a basis for sharing a portion of the tax savings resulting from the deferred tax asset with Hydro One Networks Inc.'s ratepayers by reducing the amount of taxes approved for recovery in Hydro One Networks Inc.'s 2017-2018 transmission revenue requirement.
-In November

-2017, the OEB issued a decision and order that established the portion of the tax savings that should be shared with Hydro One Networks Inc.'s ratepayers.
+In September 2017, the OEB issued its decision on HONI's application for 2017-2018 transmission revenue requirement.
+In the decision, the OEB concluded that the net deferred tax asset resulting from the transition from the payments in lieu of tax regime under the Electricity Act to the federal and provincial tax regimes in connection with the 2015 initial public offering should not accrue entirely to Hydro One Limited's shareholders, but rather a portion should be shared with HONI's ratepayers.
+The OEB proposed a basis for sharing a portion of the tax savings resulting from the deferred tax asset with HONI's ratepayers by reducing the amount of taxes approved for recovery in HONI's 2017-2018 transmission revenue requirement.
+In November 2017, the OEB issued a decision and order that established the portion of the tax savings that should be shared with HONI's ratepayers.

-In October 2017, Hydro One Networks Inc. filed with the OEB a motion to review and vary the OEB's decision, and filed an appeal with the Ontario Divisional Court.
-The motion, among other things, sought allocation to the Company's shareholders of the full amount of the future tax savings arising from the deferred tax asset.
-In both the motion and the appeal, Hydro One Networks Inc.'s position was that the OEB made errors of fact and law in its determination of the allocation of the tax savings between the Company's shareholders and Hydro One Networks Inc.'s ratepayers.
+In October 2017, HONI filed with the OEB a motion to review and vary the OEB's decision, and filed an appeal with the Ontario Divisional Court.
+The motion, among other things, sought allocation to Hydro One Limited's shareholders of the full amount of the future tax savings arising from the deferred tax asset.
+In both the motion and the appeal, HONI's position was that the OEB made errors of fact and law in its determination of the allocation of the tax savings between Hydro One Limited's shareholders and HONI's ratepayers.
 An OEB hearing of the merits of the motion was held in February 2018.
 In August 2018, the OEB granted the motion and returned the portion of the decision relating to the deferred tax asset to an OEB panel for reconsideration.
-In March 2019, the OEB upheld its original decision on the allocation of the deferred tax asset between the Company's shareholders and Hydro One Networks Inc.'s ratepayers.
-As a result, the Company has recorded an \$867 million one-time decrease in net income as a reversal of revenues of \$68 million, and a charge to deferred tax expense of \$799 million, which is expected to result in an annual decrease to funds from operations in the range of \$50 million to \$60 million.
-Hydro One Networks Inc. intends to appeal to the Ontario Divisional Court with respect to the OEB's decision upholding its original finding on the handling of the deferred tax asset and to discontinue its original appeal to the Ontario Divisional Court.
-See the Amended Annual MD&A under the subheading "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Regulatory Treatment of Deferred Tax Asset" for a description of related risks.
+In March 2019, the OEB upheld its original decision on the allocation of the deferred tax asset between Hydro One Limited's shareholders and HONI's ratepayers.
+As a result, the Company has recorded an \$867 million one-time decrease in net income as a reversal of revenues of \$68 million, and a charge to deferred tax expense of \$799 million, which is expected to result in an annual decrease to funds from operations in the range of \$50 million to \$60 million in the near term, and this range will decline over time.
+In April 2019, HONI filed an appeal with the Ontario Divisional Court with respect to the OEB's deferred tax asset decision.
+The appeal was heard in November 2019, and a decision is pending.
+See the Annual MD&A under the subheading "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Regulatory Risks and Risks Relating to Hydro One's Revenues - Risks Relating to Regulatory Treatment of Deferred Tax Asset" for a description of related risks.